-A list of my favorite digital resources—including websites, blogs and podcasts—that I use to stay informed, learn more about teaching and education, and entertain and inspire myself.
+My favorite digital resources—websites, blogs and podcasts—that I use to stay informed, learn more about teaching and education, and entertain and inspire myself.

 Jennifer Gonzalez's Cult of Pedagogy is both a blog ("polish your craft, fuel your brain, and feed your soul") and a podcast ("pure teacher nerdy goodness right in your ears").
 While the blog is full of outstanding content, I find myself spending more time with the podcast because listening to it is a great use of my time in the car.

 Edutopia is a comprehensive website and online community that increases knowledge, sharing, and adoption of what works in K-12 education.